Rouslane-A/RNAseq---Steered-research-project/README.md

 - Rouslane-A

 ## Disclaimer
-This project is part of an academic assessment and is designed foe educational purposes only.
+This project is part of an academic assessment and is designed for educational purposes only.